AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 #### Automated user import

-User import process allows Learning Manager Administrator to fetch employee details from&nbsp; miniOrange  and import them into Learning Manager automatically.
+User import process allows Learning Manager Administrator to fetch employee details from  miniOrange  and import them into Learning Manager automatically.

 #### Filtering users

 Learning Manager Administrator can apply filtering to the users before importing them.
-For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.&nbsp;
+For example, Learning Manager Administrator can choose to import all users in the hierarchy under one or more specific Managers.

 To set up   miniOrange   connector, please contact the Learning Manager CSM team.

 ## Configure miniOrange connector {#configureminiorangeconnector}

 1. In Learning Manager home page, hover  mouse  over the  miniOrange  card/thumbnail.
 A menu appears.
-Click  **[!UICONTROL Connect]**&nbsp;option in the menu.
+Click  **[!UICONTROL Connect]** option in the menu.

    ![](assets/miniorange-tile.png)